terryds/awesome-strudel/README.md

 This repository keeps track of standout songs and covers from Strudel artists, helpful tutorials, and useful repositories, all related to the live coding music platform Strudel.cc.

+## 🤔 What is Strudel?

+[Strudel](https://strudel.cc/) is a web-based live coding environment for making music.
+It allows you to create beats, melodies, and entire compositions by writing code in your browser.
+Inspired by TidalCycles, Strudel makes algorithmic music composition accessible to everyone—no installation required!
+You can experiment with patterns, samples, and synthesizers using JavaScript-like syntax, making it perfect for both beginners and experienced live coders.

 ## 🎵 Featured Tracks

 | Song                                        | Artist   | Strudel Link                                           | Source                                                                                   |